AdobeDocs/experience-manager-cloud-manager.en/help/using/setting-configurations-for-cloud-manager.md

    ![](assets/admin_console_roles.png)

-1. Fill in the fields to set up a new role for Cloud Manager.
+1. Fill in the fields to set up a new role for [!UICONTROL Cloud Manager].

    Enter **Profile Name**, **Description** to create a new profile.
 Additionally, you can select a **Permission Group** for the profile.